jason-neal/eniric/docs/source/telluric_correction.rst

 The three default cases treated in Figueira et al. (2016) were no telluric corection, masking, assumption of perfect telluric correction.

-The masks M for these three cases are as follows, given the atmospheretic transmission T for each wavelenght/pixel ,i.
+The masks :math:`M` for these three cases are as follows, given the atmospheretic transmission :math:`T` for each wavelenght or pixel, :math:`i`.

 * Condition 1
-   No telluric treatment, theoretical precision of the specturm.
+   No telluric treatment, theoretical precision of the spectrum.

 .. math::

   M(i) = 1

 * Condition 2
     Masking out telluric lines deeper than :math:`\tau` (e.g. :math:`\tau=0.98` for 2%).

 .. math::